-The Chief Administrative Officer or his/her designee shall determine when County facilities shall be temporarily closed in an emergency.
+The Chief Administrative Officer or their designee shall determine when County facilities shall be temporarily closed in an emergency.

-- A. Any and all twenty-four seven facilities and/or operations are exempt from Article 11, Section 3. - B. Employees whose buildings have been temporarily closed may be re-assigned to work sites in the same geographic area. - C. Regular County employees scheduled to work but who are directed to not report to work or who are sent home from work due to the closure of their work site under this section, shall receive their regular pay for that scheduled shift.
-An employee shall not receive regular pay if the employee does not report to work due to any circumstance when there has not been a County directive closing the employee's worksite. - D. After the first day of closure of a County building, if the County is unable to re-open a work site, or is unable to obtain an alternative work site in the same geographical area, an employee will be paid for that day(s). - E. During a temporary closure of County buildings, those regular employees who are scheduled to work at a closed County building and still required to come to work as part of our essential services, as defined by the County Administrative Officer, would-will receive premium compensation at time and one-half the employee's base hourly rate of pay for those hours actually worked during the designated closure. - F. Should the closure of a County facility last longer than five (5) working days, the County reserves the right to reassign employees outside their geographical area.
-In the event of re-assignment outside the geographical area, the employee may at his/her request utilize accumulated vacation and/or compensatory time off in lieu of re-assignment unless the Chief Administrative Officer makes a finding that the employee's services are essential to the continued operation of the County.
-In the event the Chief Administrative Officer finds the employee's services are essential, the employee will be compensated for the time it takes to get from the employee's ordinary work site to the alternate work site and will be paid for mileage in accordance with the County's established rate. - G. Geographical area is generally defined as - 1.
-Tahoe Basin - 2.
-Western Slope the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the work place and that violation of this provision would subject the employee to disciplinary action.
-The County has a zero tolerance standard for employees being under the influence of, or in possession of, alcohol and/or drugs while at work.
-Reasonable effort will be made to inform employees about the dangers of drug abuse in the work place, the availability of any counseling or rehabilitation, as well as the Employee Assistance Program, and that disciplinary action may be imposed upon employees for drug abuse violations occurring in the work place or affecting work performance.
-The Parties shall discuss the adoption of a reasonable suspicion drug testing policy during the term of this Agreement.
+- A. Any and all twenty-four seven facilities and/or operations are exempt from Article 11, Section 3. - B. Employees whose buildings have been temporarily closed may be re-assigned to work sites in the same geographic area. - C. Regular and limited term County employees scheduled to work but who are directed to not report to work or who are sent home from work due to the closure of their work site under this section, shall receive their regular pay for that scheduled shift.
+An employee shall not receive regular pay if the employee does not report to work due to any circumstance when there has not been a County directive closing the employee's worksite. - D. After the first day of closure of a County building, if the County is unable to re-open a work site, or is unable to obtain an alternative work site in the same geographical area, an employee will be paid for that day(s). - E. During a temporary closure of County buildings, those regular and limited term employees who are scheduled to work at a closed County building and still required to come to work as part of our essential services, as defined by the County Administrative Officer, will receive premium compensation at time and one-half the employee's base hourly rate of pay for those hours actually worked during the designated closure. - F. Should the closure of a County facility last longer than five (5) working days, the County reserves the right to reassign employees outside their geographical area.
+In the event of re-assignment outside the geographical area, the employee may at their request utilize accumulated vacation and/or compensatory time off in lieu of re-assignment unless the Chief Administrative Officer makes a finding that the employee's services are essential to the continued operation of the County.
+In the event the Chief Administrative Officer finds the employee's services are essential, the employee will be compensated for the time it takes to get from the employee's ordinary work site to the alternate work site and will be paid for mileage in accordance with the County's established rate.

+- G. Geographical area is generally defined as

+- 1. Tahoe Basin

+- 2. Western Slope

-Section 4 Drug Free Work Place
+Section 4 Drug Free Workplace